harbour/core/README.md

 where applicable. `nolocal` will explicitly disable using locally hosted copy.

-Certain contribs can be instructed&mdash;when using .hbc files&mdash;to link against static build of their 3rd party lib dependencies (for advanced users only):
+Certain contribs can be instructed &ndash; when using .hbc files &ndash; to link against static build of their 3rd party lib dependencies (for advanced users only):